 Provenance Parser

-Turning free-text ownership histories into structured data
+Converts semi-structured, free-text ownership histories into structured data

 The Rijksmuseum records the ownership history of ~48,000 artworks as free-text narratives following the AAM punctuation convention.
 The provenance parser in rijksmuseum-mcp+ parses these narratives into over 100,000 structured events, making them searchable by party, transfer type, date, location, and price.
+Every extracted event and party carries a three-tier method tag (peg / rule / llm) so its source can be audited.

 artworks with provenance